sngamos/Maple_Autocuber/README.md

 A simple python file for players who are too lazy to manually cube their familiars.
 Note: bot is created and tested for SWORDIEMS.
 However it should be able to work for all maplestory servers.
 Can be used to cube item potential lines with a little tweaking.

+Video on how to setup in game: https://youtu.be/9U0pX_-GGMM

 HOW TO RUN BOT:

 1. Download lists of required packages: